AntCPLab/OpenPanther/README.md

 ## End-to-end test
-We provide a random input version for end-to-end evaluation and real input version.
+We provide a random input version and real input version for end-to-end evaluation.
 The random version is only used in performance test, it lets the user quickly reproduce the result without  dataset.
-We are finding a better way to provide the database and $k$-means model to make the real ipnut version easy to use.

 ### Build Random Version